ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 JSON-LD is easy to read, and will feel familiar even to those new to RDF and linked data.
 Because it's still valid JSON, it's usable to those who don't want to deal with URLs.
+JSON arrays are converted to [RDF Lists](/blog/ordered-data-in-rdf/).

-Unfortunately, it's difficult to parse if you need the RDF data instead of the JSON object.
+Unfortunately, it's [difficult and costly to parse](http://www.dr-chuck.com/csev-blog/2016/04/json-ld-performance-sucks-for-api-specs/) if you need the RDF data instead of the JSON object.
 This means that there are few (bugfree) JSON-LD parsers available, and it also means that parsing JSON-LD is costly for your CPU.

 JSON-LD is a compromise.